 each signature is as unique as the painting on which it is found.

-signature is found on nearly 20,000 original watercolors created by
+signature is found on over 21,000 original watercolors created by

 Mary Endico and sold worldwide, so a distinction must be made between

 written signature (placed on each individual work of art)

 is actually a combination of

 two separate signatures that were stitched together to achieve a

 composition suitable for adding subtext in tightly spaced display ads.

 Shown immediately below is a section from

 one of several sheets of sample signatures brushed by Mary as choices

 The "co" from the first